bchewy/compress/README.md

 - Navigate through all pages using the page controls
 - Visually check the quality difference between versions

+## File Ordering

+You can easily reorder your PDF files before compression:
+- Drag the handle (⋮⋮) on the left side of each file to reorder
+- The order number is displayed next to each file
+- This order determines:
+  - The processing sequence
+  - The page order when combining PDFs into a single document

 ## Dependencies

 - [PDF.js](https://mozilla.github.io/pdf.js/) - For rendering PDF pages
 - [pdf-lib](https://pdf-lib.js.org/) - For creating new PDF files
+- [SortableJS](https://github.com/SortableJS/Sortable) - For drag and drop reordering

 ## Notes